qntum-dev/mvdb-mobile-app/README.md

 - 🌟 **Celebrity Profiles**
   - Find detailed info about actors, directors, and more
 - 🔎 **Search Functionality**
-  - Instant search for movies or celebrities with suggestions
+  - Instant search for movies
-- 📱 **Responsive Design**
-  - Optimized for mobile, tablet, and desktop

 ---